Marvin A. Sweeney

 Marvin Alan Sweeney (born 1953; raised in Decatur, Illinois) is Professor of Hebrew Bible at Claremont School of Theology (1994–present).
-Dr. Sweeney was trained under the tutelage of Rolf P. Knierim at Claremont Graduate University.
+Dr. Sweeney was trained under the tutelage of Rolf P. Knierim at the Claremont Graduate School, now known as the Claremont Graduate University.
 He was a Yad ha-Nadiv/Barecha Foundation Post-Doctoral Fellow in Jewish Studies at the Hebrew University of Jerusalem, where he worked with Moshe Greenberg (1989-1990); a Lilly Theological Research Grant Recipient (1997-1998); and a Fellow of the Summer Institute for Modern Israel Studies, sponsored by the American Jewish Committee and Brandeis University (2004).
 Sweeney previously taught in the Religious Studies Department and Judaic Studies Program at the University of Miami in Coral Gables, FL (1983-1994), and he has served as Dorot Research Professor at the W. F. Albright Institute in Jerusalem, Israel (1993-1994); Visiting Professor of Bible at the Hebrew Union College—Jewish Institute of Religion, Los Angeles, CA (1995-1996; 1999; 2003-2004); Underwood Professor of Divinity at Yonsei University in Seoul, Korea (2011); visiting scholar at Chang Jung Christian University in Tainan, Taiwan (2015); and Professor of Tanak at the Academy for Jewish Religion California, Los Angeles, CA (2000-2019).
 He also served on the faculty of Religion at Claremont Graduate University (1994–2018).
+During his years as a doctoral student, Sweeney served as Research Assistant, Research Associate, and Head Cataloguer at the Ancient Biblical Manuscript Center for Preservation and Research (1979-1983) and as Adjunct Instructor for the Intensive Summer Hebrew Course at the School of Theology at Claremont, now known as the Claremont School of Theology (1980, 1981).
 In 2019, Sweeney relocated to Salem, Oregon, due to the attempted transfer of Claremont School of Theology to Willamette University.

 In March 1987, Sweeney travelled to Moscow and Leningrad (St. Petersburg) in the former Soviet Union to meet with Refuseniks, Jews who had been denied permission to leave the Soviet Union for Israel, the United States, and western Europe.
 He gave lectures on topics in Jewish studies, brought in books and medical supplies, and made reports to the South Florida Conference on Soviet Jewry concerning the status and needs of individuals and groups within the Soviet Union.

 A specialist in Prophetic Literature, Historical Narrative, and Pentateuchal Studies, Sweeney is especially well known for developing the field of Jewish Biblical Theology and for critical studies on the synchronic, final literary form of the prophetic and narrative books of the Hebrew Bible and the diachronic history of their composition.
 He has served as President of the National Association of Professors of Hebrew (2017-2019); President of the Society of Biblical Literature South Eastern Region (1993–94); and President of the Society of Biblical Literature Pacific Coast Region (2001-2002).

 Sweeney serves on the Board of Trustees, Temple Beth Sholom, Salem, Oregon.